Bruno-Diego/copacabana-pp5/README.md

 - Purpose of the project:

-  By creating a jewellery e-commerce website, I intent to demonstrate my ability to design and build a functional website that meets the needs of users.
+  By creating a jewellery e-commerce website, I intend to demonstrate my ability to design and build a functional website that meets the needs of users.
 This project will provide the opportunity to apply what I have learned in the Diploma in Software Development (E-commerce Applications) course provided by Code Institute and demonstrate my understanding of web design and development concepts.

   By including this project in my portfolio, I will be able to showcase my ability to work with e-commerce platforms, HTML, CSS, Javascript, Python and other technologies.
 It will also show my ability to understand user needs, design a user-friendly interface, and implement effective navigation and search features.

   Overall, this portfolio project was made to showcase my practical skills and abilities.
-It will demonstrate my dedication to the Software Development, and to pursue a successful career in this field.
+It will demonstrate my dedication to Software Development, and to pursue a successful career in this field.

 The business goals for this website are: